sneakers-the-rat/lab-programming-workshop/_sources/modularity.md

 Example from autopilot and GPIO classes and then registry

+abstract base classes

 ## Types and Type Hints

 Python isn't a strongly typed language (ie. type hints are not *enforced*), but type hints let us make use of static analysis tools that let us write code with more confidence and make our interfaces more explicit.

+Say we do want to make a specific class for our prey capture data, maybe for the purpose of sharing it, or maybe there is some analysis function that is truly unique to prey capture! who knows?

 ## On Notebooks...